julianaaguilar/Settlements-and-Fires/README.md

 # Tracking fires and nearby settlements

-Team: Juliana Aguilar, Lucía Delgado & Jorge Quintero
+Team: *Juliana Aguilar, Lucía Delgado & Jorge Quintero*

-## The project

-The objectives of this project is to provide an interactive platform to show the location of fires and the share of settled area they could impact in a selected country and time range.
+The objective of this project is to provide an interactive platform to show the location of fires and the share of settled area they could impact in a selected country and time range.

 For this purpose we built a webpage using Flask.
 The webpage produces three types of **output** for the chosen country: